erroronline1/caro/readme.md

 * complaint and rejection analyses (number, costs, causes, e.g. for vendor evaluation)
     * devops folder with prepared sheets?
 * https://github.com/thiagoalessio/tesseract-ocr-for-php
-* signature increase validity, preferably to advanced electronic signature
-    * eidas art 26
-        An advanced electronic signature shall meet the following requirements:
-        (a) it is uniquely linked to the signatory;
-        -> handwritten signature, not indistinguishable data-strings, compareable to official id or passport, identity is ensured because the signature takes place in person at the working site

-        (b) it is capable of identifying the signatory;
-        -> see (a)

-        (c) it is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and
-        -> handwritten is solely under the signatorys control. visual integration to be clearly approveable before submission -> signed data is visible prior to signing

-        (d) it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.
-        -> file hash as part of the record, secured via blockchain
-        -> data is linked to signature given a valid blockchain
-    * iptcembed does not write binary unter iis
-        * add file hashes to record (https://www.php.net/manual/en/function.hash-file.php) -> no use of metadata for changing the hash!
-        * integrate into the blockchain hash
-        * verify file hashes on upcoming chain verification
-        * consider merges
-            * verify chain then trail?
-            * record.php ln 1901 usort, sort on summarize instead

 ## to do
 * unittests